angeluray/angeluray/README.md

 - 🤝 Looking for collaborate and make strong connections:</br>Feel free to reach me out, build great projects with you is the approach!

-- ❓ Ask me about anything related to JavaScript, React, Redux stack and related technologies.
+- ❓ Ask me about anything related to JavaScript, React, Redux, Ruby, Ruby on Rails stack and related technologies.

 - ⚡ Fun fact: I'm a keen speaker and languages cotorro 🦜